 Each semester students take a clinical education course which includes clinical rotations either on- or off-campus.
 During the first semester in the program students will complete three five-week rotations.
 In the remaining four semesters, students are assigned to rotations for a sport season in addition to completing rotations in a physical therapy clinic and physician office.
 Rotations are assigned to ensure that each student is exposed to a variety of pathologies and populations (i.e.. upper extremity injuries, lower extremity injuries, equipment intensive sports, contact, non-contact sports, adolescents, general population, etc.).

 Many students elect to pursue graduate studies after graduation from the program.
 It is recommended that students wishing to pursue graduate studies maintain a 3.5 QPA or higher.
 Students are responsible for determining what pre-requisites are needed for a given graduate program and should understand that those courses would be considered university-wide electives.
 Furthermore, elective courses/labs cannot conflict with required clinical rotations or courses.
 As a result, an additional semester(s) and/or summer school may be needed to complete electives after completion of the ATEP.

-It is the mission of the Athletic Training Education Program (ATEP) at The University of North Carolina at Pembroke to develop competent entry-level athletic trainers capable of addressing the health-care needs of the physically active.
-This development will take place through the implementation of comprehensive knowledge (didactic), mastery of clinical proficiencies, and real-life application of learned skills.
-The mission of the ATEP is aligned with the overall mission of The University of North Carolina at Pembroke.
+It is the mission of the Athletic Training Education Program (ATEP) at The University of North Carolina at Pembroke to develop competent entry-level athletic trainers capable of addressing the health-care needs of the physically active in a global society.
+Our distinctly diverse student body and multi-ethnic region prepare our graduates to provide quality healthcare to diverse populations in many different healthcare settings.

 © The University of North Carolina at Pembroke

 PO Box 1510 Pembroke, NC 28372-1510 • 800.949.UNCP (8627) • 910.521.6000